 Rental car reimbursement coverage covers renting a car as a substitute for your vehicle when it is disabled or is being repaired after a covered accident.
 Daily rental allowances, or limits, are subject to the terms of your car insurance policy.

 Rental car reimbursement, or RREIM, only pays for your rental car costs if the repair work is being done because of a covered loss.
-If your car breaks down or has mechanical issues that are unrelated to a covered accident, then rental car reimbursement coverage cannot be used.
+If your car breaks down or has mechanical issues unrelated to a covered accident, rental car reimbursement coverage cannot be used.

-Rental car reimbursement coverage will typically only pay up to a certain daily limit.
+Rental car reimbursement coverage typically only covers up to a specific daily limit.
 Information services company Experian says the typical policy covers about $30 to $40 per day for 30 days.

 Is rental car reimbursement coverage mandatory?